opauloh/react-performance/README.md

 - The red is the unused code, if we click we will have the code with the lines in red and blue

+- Use incognito to prevent your extensions to affect your coverage

 ## Contributors

 Thanks goes to these wonderful people